1960 United States presidential election: Debates

 Nonetheless, Gallup polls in October 1960 showed Kennedy moving into a slight but consistent lead over Nixon after the candidates were in a statistical tie for most of August and September.
 For the remaining three debates, Nixon regained his lost weight, wore television make-up, and appeared more forceful than in his initial appearance.

-However, up to 20 million fewer viewers watched the three remaining debates than the first.
 Political observers at the time felt that Kennedy won the first debate, Nixon won the second and third debates, while the fourth debate, which was seen as the strongest performance by both men, was a draw.

 The third debate has been noted, as it brought about a change in the debate process.
 This debate was a monumental step for television.
 For the first time ever, split-screen technology was used to bring two people from opposite sides of the country together so they were able to converse in real time.
 Nixon was in Los Angeles, while Kennedy was in New York.
 The men appeared to be in the same room, thanks to identical sets.
 Both candidates had monitors in their respective studios, containing the feed from the opposite studio, so that they could respond to questions.
 Bill Shadel moderated the debate from a different television studio in Los Angeles.
 The main topic of this debate was whether military force should be used to prevent Quemoy and Matsu, two island archipelagos off the Chinese coast, from falling under Communist control.